 39 JOHNSTON STREET, NEWBURGH NY

-Former home to Newburgh photographer Jacob Ruben, author of many historic Newburgh Postcards, 39 Johnston was a vacant building for many years until the Newburgh Community Land Bank acquired the property from the City.
+Laura Genes presents "Beyond Utility", an installation of juxtaposed architectural building elements set within the construction site of an abandoned building.
+Partnering with nonprofit developer RUPCO, working with their construction team, Affordable Housing Concepts, and inviting architect-historian Andrew Linn of BLD to provide a lecture and survey of American Vernacular Architecture in relationship to Newburgh's historic architect AJ Downing, Genes investigates the collaborative process of reconstruction—highlighting the work of craftsman and trades involved, and inviting the public for a rare opportunity to witness a building under-construction.
+The former home to Newburgh photographer Jacob Ruben, author of many historic Newburgh Postcards, the site, 39 Johnston, sat as a vacant building for many years until the Newburgh Community Land Bank acquired the property from the City.
 After environmental rehabilitation and stabilization work, the building was transferred to RUPCO as part of a larger 15 property scattered site development project utilizing Historic Tax Credits to restore the buildings and provide 45 units of affordable housing.
-The project is currently in progress, with an estimated completion date in 2018.
-This is an opportunity to see the building under-construction and witness the handiwork of the craftsman helping to rebuild Newburgh.
+The project is currently in progress, was completed summer 2018.